openstack/governance/reference/comparison-of-official-group-structures.rst

 limited accountability is required, and SIGs do not have any required named liaisons.

-SIGs can own git repositories and produce software, but that software will be considered add-on software to the main "OpenStack" software releases.
-Therefore SIGs deliverables are not part of the coordinated release, and will not leverage the openstack/releases repository.
+SIGs :doc:`can own git repositories </reference/sig-repos>` and produce software, but that software will be considered add-on software to the main "OpenStack" software releases.
+Therefore
+SIGs deliverables are not part of the coordinated release, and will not leverage the openstack/releases repository.
 If a SIG does release any tooling or software they are responsible for any release management/tagging needed.